hei-synd-iiot/golang/docs/index.md

     - You have chosen an **IDE** for developing **Go** applications for yourself and know how to use it.

     Note that this course is not a complete and comprehensive guide to the Go programming language.
 It is designed to provide you with a basic understanding of Go and help you get started with Go for this course.
 If you want to learn more about Go, you can refer to the official Go documentation and other online resources.
-This guide is non theless not for beginners, but for people who already have some decent programming experience.
+This guide is not for beginners, but for people who already have some decent programming experience.

-!!! duration "The hands-on should be completed in 4 hours"
+!!! duration "The hands-on should be completed in 2-4 hours"
-    The time to spend on this hands-on should not exceed **4 hours**.
-If you can not finish it in this time, you should **continue to work on it at home**.
+    AS it is a repetition of the theory session, the time to spend on this should not exceed **4 hours**.

 ??? tip "Read tips, they are really useful!"
     Through this hands-on, we provide **useful tips** that might help you during the project.
 These tips are always provided in boxes like this one.